The org-wide intent layer

 CLAUDE.md

-<!-- bullseye:intent — served, always current --> ## Goals, and what bounds them - New users must see their first scorecard within 5 min of signup - bounded by: scorecard generation is async (30–90s); it cannot be produced synchronously at signup - rejected: synchronous generation — too slow under load (stakeholder · eng_decision · src: handlers/ingest-pr.ts) ## ⚠ Unresolved — ask, do not assume - Postgres queue ⟷ standardize on SQS
+<!-- bullseye:intent — served, always current --> ## Goals, and what bounds them - New users must see their first scorecard within 5 min of signup - bounded by: scorecard generation is async (30–90s); it cannot be produced synchronously at signup - rejected: synchronous generation — too slow under load (stakeholder · eng_decision · src: handlers/ingest-pr.ts) ## ⚠ Contested — stay reversible; the team is deciding - event queue transport (options withheld — keep it behind a swappable seam)

 The problem